xcd0/relpath/readme.md

     'relpath.exe' calculates and outputs the relative path between specified paths.

 Arguments:
     <path-to>      The destination path for which the relative path is calculated.
-This path is output as relative from the current directory or fro
+                   This path is output as relative from the current directory or from <path-base>.
-m <path-base>.
     <path-base>    The base directory path (optional).
                    If specified, the relative path from this path to <path-to> is calculated.

 Examples:
     1. Output the relative path from the current directory to a specified path: